mohammedasker/100-days-of-code/log.md

 ### Day 25: July 5, 2019

-**Today's Progress**: Changed the progress bar transitions from right to left.
+**Today's Progress**: Added some HTML elements and a button fuctionality for stage 3.

 **Thoughts** I don't get why I cannot hide the "mission failed" message when I clicked the potion.
 I clearly stated the element to display none when user clicks drug button.
 Maybe, one function has override the other or something like that.
 I'm not really sure.